 Everyone loves a daisy, but for me, this is the sweetest of them all.
-This has been such a wet week for most of us, and a few of the taller daisies in our garden (leucanthemum, rudbeckia, asters etc) are looking a little bedraggled, whereas the Mexican fleabane always looks cheerful!
+In very wet weather a few of the taller daisies in our garden (leucanthemum, rudbeckia, asters etc) can look a little bedraggled, whereas the Mexican fleabane always looks cheerful!

 This daisy may be native to Mexico, but it has no problem with Sussex, and I read that it does well in coastal areas.
 The secret of its success is cracks (I have never found a seedling in a flower bed) and even if your paving is old, uneven and crazy, it will be enhanced by this little beauty: it softens every corner it touches, and I can honestly say I have never pulled out a seedling in anger – only apologetically!

 No surprise then that this one has earned the RHS’s Award of Garden Merit.

 NB Louise has published a beautifully produced book of her plant profiles – A Plant for Each Week of the Year.
 It costs £9.99 and is for sale in our online shop here.

 More NB If you’re not already a subscriber and you’d like a bit more gardening chitchat from the3growbags, please type your email address here and we’ll send you a new post every Saturday morning.